Captive Centers India 2025: Everything You Must Know

 As we have observed through our direct involvement in setting up and managing captive centers for various multinational clients, captive centers typically share these key characteristics and functions:

-Compliance and Risk Management: These centers operate under the parent company's governance structure, adhering to global standards while navigating local regulations and managing operational risks.
+1. Compliance and Risk Management: These centers operate under the parent company’s governance structure, adhering to global standards while navigating local legal compliance and managing operational risks.

-Wholly-Owned Subsidiary: Captive centers are fully owned and controlled by the parent company, operating as an extension of the organization in a foreign country.
+2. Wholly-Owned Subsidiary: Captive centers in India are fully owned and controlled by the parent company, operating as an extension of the organization in a foreign country, ensuring clear communication protocols and reporting structures.

-Dedicated Service Delivery: These centers exclusively serve the parent organization, focusing on specific business functions or processes tailored to the company's needs.
+3. Dedicated Service Delivery: These global captive centers exclusively serve the parent organization, focusing on specific business functions tailored to the company’s strategic objectives.

-Specialized Function Focus: They typically handle specific business areas such as IT services, customer support, finance and accounting, research and development, or data and analytics support.
+4. Specialized Function Focus: They typically handle specialized talent areas such as IT services, finance and accounting, customer support, research and development, or data and analytics support.

-Scalable Infrastructure: Captive centers are designed to be scalable, allowing for expansion or contraction of operations based on the parent company's evolving needs.
+5. Scalable Infrastructure: Captive centers are designed to be scalable, allowing expansion or contraction of operations based on the evolving needs of global businesses while optimizing operational costs.

 What are the different working models of captive centers?[toc=Working Models]